-During my two years in Riga, I was very fortunate to host friends and family who were eager to explore a different part of the world.
-In addition to sightseeing and eating, they also wanted to shop ’til they dropped!
-This gave me plenty of opportunities to check out the local shopping scene as my loved ones hunted for the perfect souvenirs of their trip to the Baltics.
-(I may have also picked up some treasures of my own.)
-Latvians are skilled craftspeople who turn out unique and high-quality products ranging from pottery and woven baskets to mittens and children’s toys.
-I’ve put together this list of my favorite stores plus what to buy in Riga .
-Tell the shopkeepers I said labdien!
+When I lived in Riga, I was very fortunate to host friends and family who were eager to find the perfect souvenirs of their trip.
+This gave me plenty of opportunities to check out the local shopping scene.
+As we quickly discovered, Latvians are skilled craftspeople who turn out unique and high-quality products.
+These range from pottery and wooden toys to mittens and jewelry.
+Here are some of the best stores plus what to buy in Riga.
+Tell the shopkeepers I said hello!

-My favorite place to browse for the latest designs is Gallery ETMO in Old Riga.
+My favorite place to browse for the latest designs is Gallery ETMO in Jacob’s Barracks.
 The well-curated collection showcases traditional Latvian craftsmanship in cutting-edge ways.
 Pottery, linen tableware, woven scarves, and even candles are given modern updates that are almost Scandinavian in their sleekness.
-One of my favorite pieces is a vase that looks like a cable-knit sweater.
-You can find many of these same products in boutiques across Riga, but I’ve found the prices and customer service at ETMO to be the absolute best.
+I took home a whimsical a vase that looks like a cable-knit sweater, along with some high quality linens.
+There are similar boutiques across Riga, but I’ve found the prices and customer service at ETMO to be the absolute best.

 Latvians are a very musical people and folk traditions run strong.
 But how can you take home such an intangible part of the culture?
-Enter Upe (ooh-pay, which means river), a shop selling folk music CDs and instruments.
+Enter Upe (pronounced ooh-pay), a shop selling folk music CDs and instruments.
 If you’re unsure what to buy, the friendly staff will let you listen to as many of the CDs as you want!
-Groups I recommend include Ilgi and Kapela Dziga.
+Groups I recommend include Raxtu Raxti and Ilgi.
 Upe is also where instrument enthusiasts can pick up their very own Latvian zither, which you might hear at venues around Riga including Egle.

 To take home a piece of the city’s architectural heritage, check out the Art Nouveau Riga store across from the museum on Strelnieku iela.
 Decorative tiles and candelabras, jewelry and hair accessories, posters of vintage advertisements, and books on the history of the Art Nouveau movement are just a few of the items on offer.
 Most are reproductions, but that doesn’t make them any less lovely.

-You can score some bonafide antiques at Monogramma Antikvariats.
-The small shop on Krisjana Valdemara iela is practically overflowing with vintage glassware, artworks, and porcelain tea sets.
+This small shop on Krisjana Valdemara iela is overflowing with bonafide antique china, glassware, and artworks.
 Much of the porcelain comes from the now defunct Riga Porcelain Factory; look for the stamp on the bottom of each piece.
-I found several treasures here for surprisingly reasonable prices.
+I have found many treasures here for surprisingly reasonable prices.
 (Note that transactions are cash only.)
 Similar stores in old town are much more expensive.

 For pretty bath products that are almost delicious enough to eat, check out Stenders, the so-called “Gardener of Feelings.”
 The popular Latvian beauty brand was inspired by the nature of Northern Europe and strives to create products that are as effective as they are uplifting.
 For an extra special touch, Stenders will beautifully gift wrap your purchases with dried flowers.

-If you are pressed for time and want to get all of your Latvian souvenirs in one place, there are two year-round craft markets conveniently located in Old Riga.
-The largest is Egle, which is around the corner from my favorite beer garden.
-Another smaller one can be found in the Town Hall arcade leading to the back entrance of Sena Klets.
+If you are pressed for time and want to get all of your shopping done in one place, there are two year-round craft markets conveniently located in Old Riga.
+The largest is Egle, which is next to the beer garden of the same name.
+A smaller market can be found in the Town Hall arcade leading to the back entrance of Sena Klets.
 This indoor shopping street also has a jewelry shop with reasonable prices on amber pendants.

 What do you think are the best souvenirs from Riga?